 - Melt butter in a saucepan over medium-low heat.

-- Once butter has melted, whisk in flour to form and paste and cook 1 to 2 minutes.
+- Once butter has melted, whisk in flour to form and paste and cook for 1 to 2 minutes.

 - Gradually whisk in milk, ¼ cup at first.
 Initially it will be very thick.
 Whisk in remaining milk, ¼ cup at a time, stirring for about 30 seconds to 1 minute after each addition.
+Cook until the mixture coats the back of a spoon.
+Once you've reached that consistency, stir in sriracha hot sauce, black pepper and salt.

-- Turn off heat and whisk in shredded cheese, ⅓ cup at a time, not adding more until each batch has incorporated into the sauce and everything is combined and smooth.
+- Turn off heat and whisk in shredded cheddar cheese, ⅓ cup at a time, not adding more until each batch has incorporated into the sauce and everything is combined and smooth.
 The sauce is quite thick (and will further thicken as it cools).
 If you want a thinner sauce, feel free to whisk in a little more milk.

 Assemble Kimchi Fries